dailystory/docs/articles/changelog/2021/february.md

 * Bug with archive link
 * Add bulk archive and delete to segments
 * Add ability to bulk edit campaigns
+* Campaign archive links should go to campaign edit
+* Support bulk pause for segments

 ## February 25, 2021
 * Additional dns-prefetch and preconnect hints for fontawesome